simonpasquier/snowcamp-io-kiali/README.md

 ### Access the Kiali UI

-In a separate Shell window, run:
+In a separate Shell terminal, run:

 ```bash